mknoth/pi-hole/README.md

 192.168.68.100  Hounds-computer
 ```

-## Auto updates of gravity lists
-pi-hole updates gravity, once a week.

-Pi-hole uses a cron job to update gravity (/etc/cron.d/pihole).

-The time for this job is set on installation, but you can change when the job runs to meet your own requirements.

 ## Bypass pi-hole by MAC address
-The pi-hole web admin interface has a lot of options like bi-passing filtering for a mac address.
+The pi-hole web admin interface has a lot of options like bypassing filtering for a mac address.

 ## Setting up router to block adds for all devices
 I am running TP-Link Deco M5.
 I have them configured to only do IPv4 routing.